DiogoRoch/SR_Gaze_TextEditor/README.md

 - Diogo Rocha

 ## Extra Resources
-- Inside the directory "Extra_Resources" you can find:
+- Inside the directory "Report_and_Demo" you can find:
   - The final report of the project.
   - The demo of the application.